Before we get started. This is an article based on how to get to Don Muang Airport (DMK) in Bangkok, Thailand not Suvarnabhumi Airport.

 - You can pay in cash

 The disadvantages are;

-- You might find yourself haggling over whether or not the taxi has a meter – which you should always look to use.
+- You might find yourself haggling over whether or not the taxi has a meter ? which you should always get the taxi drivers to use.

 Train To Don Muang Airport / Bus To Don Muang Airport

 Earlier in the article in reference to getting a taxi to Don Muang Airport, I suggested that it was more convenient.
-The reason being is there is a serious lack of public transport within Bangkok serving Don Muang Airport.
-Meaning you’ll often find yourself needing a combination of buses and trains to get to/from your location in Bangkok.
+The reason being is there is a serious lack of public transport serving Don Muang Airport.

 Depending on the terminal you’re flying from it will take you ~10 minutes to walk) The A1 buses are every 15 minutes and it takes around 30 minutes from Mo Chit at a cost of 30 baht per person.